un1tz3r0/ytmusicapi/README.rst

     :target: https://github.com/sigma67/ytmusicapi/commits

-A work-in-progress API that emulates web requests from the YouTube Music web client.
+A fork of sigma67's work-in-progress API that emulates web requests from the YouTube Music web client, that adds downloading of streams to disk for offline listening.

+Downloaded files are named and placed in subdirectories according to artist and album and title metadata, and the saved files are tagged appropriately using mutagen.
+Thumbnail images are downloaded as well and either saved to files (in the case of artist and album thumbnails) or added as image metadata tags (in the case of songs).
+Partially downloaded files are deleted if the download is interrupted.
+Existing files are skipped and not re-downloaded by default.

 Currently you need to extract your authentication data from your web browser and provide it through a file for it to work.